 Sharing your syllabus and course materials, including assignment prompts and objective test questions, for review by a teaching expert in the discipline can provide much insight into the effectiveness of course design.
 For online courses, the SUNY OSCQR is a useful tool that instructors or external reviewers can use to measure course design effectiveness.

-In addition to review of your teaching materials, a teachign expert in your field can provide an objective observation of your teaching by using one of the many teaching observation instructments that are available.
+In addition to review of your teaching materials, a teaching expert in your field can provide an objective observation of your teaching by using one of the many teaching observation instruments that are available.

 As a faculty member, you might consider requesting a peer review of teaching.
 This approach is similar to the approaches that utlizie an expert in your field but rely on a peer instructor from your department or from a similar discipline at the institution.
 A peer review would involve an initial review of the syllabus and course materials for a class that the peer reviewer will visit.
 The peer reviewer may use a structured observation form during the visit or may simply take notes on what is happening during the class visit.
 After the class visit, the peer reviewer would meet with you to discuss teaching strengths and weaknesses and suggestions for improvement.

 The teaching portfolio is a tool through which instructors can highlight and communicate teaching strengths.
 In addition, the deeply reflective process of creating the portfolio provides a meaningful assessment mechanism through which they can also identify areas for improvement, as well as demonstrate for the process of incorporating improvements into instructional approaches.
-A free electronic portfolio tool is provided in Blackboard (UB Learns), and other free options are available, including Word Press, Google Sites, Wix.com, and many others.
+“Brightspace does not have an integrated portfolio tool.
+A third-party tool like Microsoft Sway is available for your use.
+Sway is part of the Microsoft 365 suite of apps and is available for free to current UB students, faculty and staff.”

 See our Course Development pages for resources related to effective course design and delivery, as well as methods for incorporating teaching effectiveness assessment into course design.